TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 The Repeat-only mode (i.e send macro fixed number of times with a delay or no delay, is not implemented as yet.

 Text Strings:
-Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with <1 to <6 followed by the string assigned to S1/T1-S12/T12 - end string with >
+Send new text strings up to 200 characters to keys S1/T1 - S12/T24 via USBserial Start string with <1 to <6 followed by the string assigned to S1/T1-S24/T24 - end string with >
 If current Layout is L3 then S1 to S6 changed, Layout L4 T1 to T6 changed, Layout L1 then M1 to M6 changed
-If current Layer is A then M1/S1/T1-M6/S6/T6 changed, if Layer B M7/S7/T7-M12/S12/T12 changed.
+If current Layer is A then M1/S1/T1-M6/S6/T6 changed, if Layer B M7/S7/T7-M12/S12/T12 changed etc.

 Example 1: To send the text "This is a string for key [S2]." use a serial terminal to send
 <2This is a string for key [S2].> with Layer 3 visible.